 Best keto pop tarts fillings

-There is an infinity of possible fillings.
+There are infinite possible fillings.
 I recommend my keto berry chia seed jam recipe using any keto fruits you like in the recipe.
 My favorite flavor is keto strawberry pop tarts, but raspberry and blueberry taste amazing too.
 Other ideas are: